Monday, June 30, 2014

 On June 3rd, 1647, Aubrey’s mother noticed the sky, in which two rainbowy circles were intersecting around the sun.
 As Aubrey remarks, she might not have noticed it at all but for the accident of going outside to look at the dial.
 I saw something similar while on the beach at Benidorm (30/3/02 18:00), though on this occasion there was thin cloud, the sort that makes sundogs visible, but Aubrey says that when his mother saw the haloes “it was a very cleare day”.
 No-one else in Benidorm seemed to be aware of the phenomenon, which lasted all the time we were walking back to the hotel.
 Just being outside (as most people must have been in June) was not enough - “few took notice of it because it was so near the sunbeams”.

 [I saw three suncave arcs and two sunvex arcs.
 If they were the Parry arcs and other exotic haloes, I am obviously lucky or spend too much time looking at the sky.
 I can also report an authentic Wiltshire observation; a complete lunar rainbow seen while driving westward on the A303 at Amesbury (19/1/03 19:20).
 The rainbow appeared for only a couple of minutes.
 To me it looked like a white beam, arising as from a spotlight, but bent into a bow.
-I was driving and couldn’t pull over in time to have a good look, but Maria said she could make out faint rainbow colours, in particular if she didn’t look at it directly.
+I was driving and couldn’t pull over in time to have a good look, but Laura said she could make out faint rainbow colours, in particular if she didn’t look at it directly.
 From these somewhat casual remarks you will gather that we had never heard of lunar rainbows and consequently had no idea of their intense rarity (the Met Office receives about two reports a year).
 If I’d known then what I know now, I’d have stopped dead on the carriageway.
 Alas! it’s most unlikely that any person previously informed about lunar rainbows has ever gone on to see one.
 Has a lunar rainbow ever been photographed?
 And those colours... – if only we’d checked, we could have dealt a blow to the common surmise that the moon doesn’t produce enough light for a lunar rainbow to be coloured.
-But Maria can’t rule out the possibility that the colour she saw was just the tinting along the top of my windscreen...]
+But Laura can’t rule out the possibility that the colour she saw was just the tinting along the top of my windscreen...]

 The difficulty of discussing plants in the days before Linnaeus is brought home to us vividly.
 At Priory St Mary: “In this ground calver-keys, hare-parsely, wild vetch, maiden’s honesty, polypodium, fox-gloves, wild-vine, bayle.”
 John Ray, who wrote some contemporary notes on the manuscript, complained: “Calver-keys, hare’s-parseley, mayden’s-honesty, are countrey names unknown to me.”
 Local knowledge may have been great, but knowledge cannot be passed on using such unsystematic equipment.